 - 16.1.2 General Liability Insurance.
-Subcontractor shall carry Comprehensive General Liability or Commercial General Liability insurance provided on the ISO CGL Form No. CG 00 01 10 01 or equivalent, covering all operations by or on behalf of Subcontractor providing insurance for bodily injury liability and property damage liability of the limits of liability indicated below and including coverage for: - (a) premises and operations; - (b) products and completed operations maintained continuously for a period of ten (10) years following completion of construction or the applicable statutory period for which Subcontractor is liable for its work, whichever is greater; - (c) contractual liability insuring the obligations assumed by Subcontractor in this Agreement; - (d) broad form property damage (including completed operations); - (e) explosion, collapse and underground hazards; and - (f) personal injury liability (with deletion of the exclusion for liability assumed under contract). - 16.1.2.1 If Subcontractor carries a Comprehensive General Liability policy, the limits of liability shall not be less than a Combined Single Limit for bodily injury, property damage and personal injury liability of: - \$1,000,000 each occurrence - \$1,000,000 in aggregate - 16.1.2.2 If Subcontractor carries an Occurrence form Commercial General Liability policy, the limits of liability shall be not less than: - \$1,000,000 each occurrence (combined single limit for bodily injury and property damage) - \$1,000,000 for personal injury only - \$1,000,000 aggregate for products-completed operations - \$2,000,000 general aggregate
+Subcontractor shall carry Comprehensive General Liability or Commercial General Liability insurance provided on the ISO CGL Form No. CG 00 01 10 01 or equivalent, covering all operations by or on behalf of Subcontractor providing insurance for bodily injury liability and property damage liability of the limits of liability indicated below and including coverage for: - (a) premises and operations; - (b) products and completed operations maintained continuously for a period of ten (10) years following completion of construction or the applicable statutory period for which Subcontractor is liable for its work, whichever is greater; - (c) contractual liability insuring the obligations assumed by Subcontractor in this Agreement; - (d) broad form property damage (including completed operations); - (e) explosion, collapse and underground hazards; and - (f) personal injury liability (with deletion of the exclusion for liability assumed under contract). - 16.1.2.1 If Subcontractor carries a Comprehensive General Liability policy, the limits of liability shall be not less than a Combined Single Limit for bodily injury, property damage and personal injury liability of: - \$1,000,000 each occurrence - \$1,000,000 in aggregate - 16.1.2.2 If Subcontractor carries an Occurrence form Commercial General Liability policy, the limits of liability shall be not less than: - \$1,000,000 each occurrence (combined single limit for bodily injury and property damage) - \$1,000,000 for personal injury only

-The "general aggregate" limit shall apply separately to Subcontractor's work under this contract.
+The "General Aggregate" limit shall apply to Subcontractor's work under this contract.

 - 16.1.2.3 Special Claims Made Policy Form Provisions.
-Subcontractor shall not provide general liability insurance under any Claims Made Commercial General Liability form or Modified Occurrence Policy form without the express prior written consent of Contractor. - 16.1.2.4 Additional Insured.
+Subcontractor shall not provide general liability insurance under any Claims Made Commercial General Liability form without the express prior written consent of Contractor. - 16.1.2.4 Additional Insured.
 With respect to whichever General Liability policy form is furnished as required above, Contractor, its officers, directors and employees and the OWNER shall be named as additional insureds.
 The policy shall be endorsed to stipulate that the insurance afforded the additional insureds shall apply as primary insurance and that any other insurance maintained by Contractor or Owner shall be excess only and shall not be called upon to contribute with this insurance.